amanrayat/CS5610_fall_2018_trailblazers/DESCRIPTION.md

 Target Audience -
 1. Drinkers - These type of users
   a.
-Would be able to find breweries in their preferable localities
+Would be able to find breweries in their preferable localities<br />
   b.
-Can share their experience at breweries
+Can share their experience at breweries<br />
   c.
-Can access guild event/brewery events
+Can access guild event/brewery events<br />

 2. Breweries - These type of users
   a.
 Can add new brewery locations